cornerstonejs/dicomParser/README.md

 * @henryqdineen, adil.tiadi@gmail.com - bug report for sequences with undefined lengths and zero items
 * @swederik - bug fixes on sequences with undefined lengths and zero items
 * @jkrot - performance enhancement in byteArrayParser
+* @cancan101 - issue related to multi-frame with multiple fragments and no basic offset table

 Why another Javascript DICOM parsing library?
 ============================================